Weston content protection

 enforce()

-Enforce censored-visibility constrain
+enforce censored-visibility constrain

 Censor the visibility of the wl_surface contents on non-secure outputs.
 See weston_protected_surface for the description.